Bajix/broccoli-importer/README.md

 This should automagically work for most packages.

-## Import external brocfile trees

 For packages that contain a Brocfile in their directory, simply require those modules as you would normally, and `broccoli-importer` will take care of finding the Brocfile, and exporting a modified tree with relative paths.
 This offers a competitive, flexible standard for managing client side assets using npm.

-### `importTree(module)`

-`module` *{NodeJS Module ID}*

-`importTree` will resolve each module, find it's Brocfile and export a modified tree with proper relative paths.

 ## Manually import module file trees

-In a lot of cases, modules won't have defined brocfiles.
-In those cases, you can use the alternate call signature to pull in assets within those modules.
+In cases in which `importTree` does not export as expected, you can use the alternate call signature to manually export assets within those modules, giving much greater flexibility.

 ### `importTree(module, options)`